Nudua/friminutt/README.md

 * no spaces or special characters
 * mind the filesizes, none should be over 1MB
 * descriptive and short file names
-`img/header.jpg` `img/fadder/tor.png`
+* alt tags are required, should be descriptive `img/header.jpg` `img/fadder/tor.png`

 ### Containers and grid system